 Students interested in law careers typically ask one question, “How long does it take to complete a law degree?”
 Individuals want to determine if they have enough time, energy, and money to finish law school.
 After all, the U.S. News & World Report found the average law school tuition for 2019-20 was $41,726 per year.
 The highest law degree price was $72,465.
 The overall cost is linked to how long is law school.
-Becoming a lawyer generally takes three years or 36 months in total.
+Becoming a lawyer generally takes three years in total.
 Time can vary depending on a person’s career goals and law degree type though.
 Becoming a legal scholar or consultant may require a longer amount of studies.
 Here’s some information on various law degrees and how long they take to complete.

 Types of Law School Degrees